 A portion of SDEF's revenue is derived from cost-reimbursable federal grants, which are conditioned upon the incurrence of allowable qualifying expenses.
 Amounts received are recognized as revenue when SDEF has incurred expenditures in compliance with specific contract or grant provisions.
 Amounts received prior to incurring qualifying expenditures are reported as a refundable grant advance in the statements of financial position.
-SDEF received cost reimbursable grants of approximately \$95,000 that have not been recognized as of December 31, 2022 because qualifying expenditures have not yet been incurred.
-There were no cost reimbursable grants as of December 31, 2021 that had not been recognized.
-There were no advance payments on the cost reimbursable grants as of December 31, 2022 and 2021.
+SDEF received cost reimbursable grants of approximately \$141,000 and \$95,000 that had not been recognized as of December 31, 2023 and 2022, respectively, because qualifying expenditures had not yet been incurred.
+There were no advance payments on the cost reimbursable grants as of December 31, 2023 and 2022.

 In addition, SDEF receives funding from local grants which are conditional with a measurable performance or other barrier and right of return.
 These grants are not recognized until the conditions on which they depend have been met.
-During 2022 and 2021, there were no advance payments received on conditional local grants.
+During 2023 and 2022, there were no advance payments received on conditional local grants.